97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 |---|---|---|

-Figure 13: The three host modes we tested.
-Mixed mode balances speed and accuracy best.
+Figure 13: The three host modes.
+Mixed mode balances speed and tradition best.

 For more on the trivia questions pillar that powers the LearnClash topic packs, our cluster covers 31 topic sets from science to celebrity to kids.
 Or jump to our general knowledge trivia 43-question set.
 Duel a friend on a single LearnClash topic, or run a full pub quiz night with 97 questions.
 Both start from the same app.